 How to Choose a Great Refrigerator for Your RV

-Refrigerators for your recreational vehicle can be as different as night and day.
-Knowing what to look for in an RV refrigerator will make choosing one a quick and painless process.
-We’ve outlined some important points below that you can use as a reference during your search for an RV refrigerator.
+There is a wide variety of types and styles of refrigerators for your recreational vehicle you can choose from, so you want to know what your specific needs are.
+Do you have limited space and want a small RV fridge?
+Do you want one that runs on propane or electricity or both?
+Do you need freezer compartments?
+Knowing what to look for in a motorhome refrigerator will make choosing one a quick and painless process.
+We’ve outlined some important points below that you can use as a reference during your search.

 When we talk about choosing a type, we mean choosing between an actual RV refrigerator or a mini-refrigerator (mini-fridge).
-Mini-fridges can make great RV refrigerators because they’re small, portable, and powerful.
-They cool better than RV refrigerators due to having a compressor to cool the fridge (this also makes them louder).
+Mini-fridges can make great motor home refrigerators because they’re small, portable, and powerful.
+They Also cool more efficiently due to having a compressor, however this also makes them louder.

-RV refrigerators are called absorption refrigerators because they’re cooled from the condensation that comes from heated chemicals cycling through the fridge.
+RV fridges are called absorption refrigerators because they’re cooled from the condensation that comes from heated chemicals cycling through the unit.
 RV refrigerators also tend to be a little smaller than mini-refrigerators.
 Knowing these two facts, you may be wondering why everyone doesn’t just pick a mini-refrigerator to start with.

 The reason is because of how they’re powered.
-Most RV refrigerators can be powered by AC if you are connected to shore power, DC power, and the RV’s LP hook up, giving you a choice of how you want to power your refrigerator.
+RV refrigerators use several different power sources, this can be AC electricity if you are connected to shore power, DC power, and the RV’s LP hook up, giving you a choice of how you want to power your refrigerator.
 Mini-refrigerators can only be powered by AC power.
 This means that you’d better have a powerful battery if you plan to use a mini-refrigerator for an extended period.
 If something happens to the AC power, you’ll no longer have a running refrigerator.
-This makes people think twice about purchasing a mini-refrigerator over an RV refrigerator.
-However, if you’re confident in your battery or you have a great generator, then you may benefit from having a mini-refrigerator over the RV refrigerator.

 Power consumption is an important consideration, especially in the case of mini-fridges.
 Your house battery or generator has a maximum number of watts it can handle.
 This includes the sum of all appliances’ watts that you are powering.
 You absolutely must make sure that a refrigerator won’t exceed this maximum, or you won’t be able to use it.
 Make sure you consider the starting or surge watts since this number will always be much higher than the running watts.

-There isn’t a standard set of dimensions for RV refrigerators.
-You’ll need to measure your refrigerator compartment or whatever space you plan to put it in, so you’ll know what size refrigerator will fit.
-Even if you choose to go with a mini-fridge that won’t be put into a refrigerator compartment, you still want to make sure you’ll have room for it in your RV since space is already tight.
+There isn’t a standard set of dimensions for camper refrigerators.
+You’ll need to measure your RV refrigerator compartment, or whatever space you plan to put it in, so you’ll know what size refrigerator will fit in.
+Even if you choose to go with a mini-fridge that won’t be put into your RV refrigerator compartment, you still want to make sure you’ll have room for it since RV space is already at a premium.

-The overall dimensions of your RV refrigerator will somewhat determine the storage space of your refrigerator.
-However, it mostly has to do with the interior design of the fridge.
+The overall dimensions of your camper refrigerator will somewhat determine the storage capacity of your refrigerator.
+However, it mostly has to do with the interior design of the model.
 Consider how much food you need to store as well as what kind of food.
 Maybe you need a freezer area.
 Perhaps you need a large freezer area.

-Once you’ve figured out what you want to store in your refrigerator, it will be a lot easier to choose a refrigerator capacity.
-Capacity is measured in cubic feet (cu. ft.).
-RV refrigerators and mini-refrigerators often fall between one and eight cubic feet.
+Once you’ve figured out what you want to store it will be a lot easier to choose a refrigerator capacity measured in cubic feet (cu. ft.).
+Fridges for RVs and mini-refrigerators often fall between one and eight cubic feet.

-RV refrigerators and mini-fridges often have a plethora of accessories and features that make the fridge stand out from the rest.
-While many of these features and accessories are optional, knowing which ones you need can ensure that you get the maximum benefit out of the refrigerator that you choose.
+RV refrigerators and mini-fridges often have a plethora of accessories and features that make them stand out from the rest.
+While many of these features and accessories are optional, knowing which ones you need can ensure that you get the maximum benefit out of the refrigerator you choose.
 We’ve listed some of the more popular features and accessories below.

 Two- or Three-Way Power

 One very helpful feature is the automatic switch feature.
-Some refrigerators can automatically switch from electricity to LP gas as a fuel source.
-That’s is one less thing you’ll have to worry about if you have this feature.
+Some refrigerators for RVs can automatically switch from electric power to LP gas as a fuel source.
+That’s one less thing you’ll have to worry about if you have this feature.

 Shelving System, Door Bins and Drink Holders

 Do you want your refrigerator to hold a lot of meat, a lot of beer, or a lot of both?
-Refrigerators often come with many different types of food space-to-drink holder ratios.
-Some refrigerators are geared more towards beers and sodas because they’ll have a ton of drink holder slots.
+Fridges often come with many different types of food space to drink holder ratios.
+Some fridges are geared more towards beers and sodas because they’ll have a ton of drink holder slots.
 Some of them may have a space for a 2-liter drink.
 Others may have multiple shelves and sections for you to arrange your food.
-Racks and drink holders don’t have anything to do with the quality of your product, but it has everything to do with what you need the fridge for.
+Racks and drink holders don’t have anything to do with the quality of your product, but everything to do with what you need the fridge for.

-An RV refrigerator or mini-fridge is an investment.
-You don’t want to possibly throw your money away by not having an excellent warranty to back you up if parts of the fridge go haywire.
-Refrigerators, no matter what kind they are, are intended to last for a very long time.
-A warranty should reflect this by being lengthy, as well.
-If the fridge has a guarantee of less than a year, steer clear of that product.
-We urge you to consider refrigerators with at least a two-year warranty.
+A travel trailer refrigerator or mini-fridge is an investment.
+You don’t want to potentially throw money away by not having an excellent warranty to back you up if parts of the fridge go haywire.
+Any refrigerator, no matter what kind it is, is intended to last for a very long time.
+A warranty should reflect this by being lengthy as well.
+If the model has a guarantee of less than a year, steer clear of that product.
+We urge you to consider fridges with at least a two-year warranty.

 The Best RV Refrigerators – The Results